mebusy/notes/dev_notes/AI_CS188_Probability.md

 ![](../imgs/cs188_prob_probabilistic_inference.png)

 - Probabilistic inference: compute a desired probability from other known probabilities (e.g. conditional from joint)
 - We generally compute conditional probabilities
     - P(on time | no reported accidents) = 0.90
     - These represent the agent’s beliefs given the evidence
 - Probabilities change with new evidence:
     - P(on time | no accidents, 5 a.m.) = 0.95
     - P(on time | no accidents, 5 a.m., raining) = 0.80
-    - Observing new evidence causes beliefs to be updated
+    - **Observing new evidence causes beliefs to be updated**
+        - That's an important part of rational intelligence.